markusseidler/markusseidler.github.io/_posts/2018-05-02-IRCHOGSVM.md

 </video>

-When I apply it to the training dataset I do not choose an incremental rotation change of one degree but of 45 degrees.
+When I applied it to the training dataset I did not choose an incremental rotation change of one degree but of 45 degrees.
 This allows faster processing and provides still a significantly enlarged dataset.
-In total, I increase my training dataset from 28,736 pictures to almost 260,000 pictures.
+In total, I increased my training dataset from 28,736 pictures to almost 260,000 pictures.
 A dataset with over 2.5 billion of numbers of gray intensity.